apache/pulsar-site/docs/concepts-messaging.md

 #### Exclusive

-The Exclusive type is a subscription mode that only allows a single consumer to attach to the subscription.
+The exclusive type is a subscription type that only allows a single consumer to attach to the subscription.
 If multiple consumers subscribe to a topic using the same subscription, an error occurs.
 Note that if the topic is partitioned, all partitions will be consumed by the single consumer allowed to be connected to the subscription.

 In the diagram below, only **Consumer A** is allowed to consume messages.